jeffubayi/Naiblog/_posts/2020-09-19-the-social-media-enigma.md

 [![Audi R8](http://img.youtube.com/vi/4dqNWkqF62o/0.jpg)](https://www.youtube.com/watch?v=4dqNWkqF62o "social Dillema")

+## Conclusion
 Watching this as someone who studies the Internet and its intricacies offered up some pretty vivid flashbacks to the then-seemingly mundane theories and literary works in the form of now-confronting realities.

+Social media is always going to be a dozen steps ahead of you, even when you think you may have cracked the formula for social networking.We just have to make it more humane for us and the next generation.

+Thanks for the read and I hope I didn't shunt you away from reading **Naiblogs**.
+Its more of an informative site don't you agree ?